terryma/snoocore/oauth-implicit.md

 ### Initial Config

-In your initial config, give it the OAuth settings for your application:
+In the initial config, give it the OAuth settings for the application:

 ```javascript
 var Snoocore = require('snoocore');